Rick00Kim/kururu-blog/content/about/index.en.md

 I started working for system engineer in Japan

-I had been worked 4 years in develop team
+I had been worked 4 years in platform develop team

 I was implement web application; API, view and Batch application.
 Both using Java and Spring framework